rich-7941/English-Water/content/english/pages/lead-pipes.md

 For all these reasons, lead in drinking water at a particular property may be present, and if so, actions should be taken to reduce this as far as possible.

-## How to Reduce Lead in Your Drinking Water
+## How to reduce lead in your drinking water

 For drinking and cooking, run the tap to clear any water that has been standing in the lead water supply pipe for a while, for example, overnight.